rustfoundation/foundation.rust-lang.org/news/community-grantee-spotlight-sebastian-thiel.md

 ---

-<u><em>About the Rust Foundation Community Grants Program</em></u>
+<u>About the Rust Foundation Community Grants Program</u>

-*The Rust Foundation &nbsp;*[*<u>Community Grants Program</u>*](https://foundation.rust-lang.org/grants)*&nbsp; provides access to new resources for the Rust community to maintain, innovate, collaborate over, and further develop the Rust programming language.
-While the Community Grants Program provides financial backing across several different categories (Events Support Grants, Rust Foundation Fellowships, Hardship Grants, and Project Grants) the overall mission is shared: to support the continued expansion of Rust and address key areas for development across the Rust ecosystem. *
+The Rust Foundation &nbsp;[<u>Community Grants Program</u>](https://foundation.rust-lang.org/grants)&nbsp; provides access to new resources for the Rust community to maintain, innovate, collaborate over, and further develop the Rust programming language.
+While the Community Grants Program provides financial backing across several different categories (Events Support Grants, Rust Foundation Fellowships, Hardship Grants, and Project Grants) the overall mission is shared: to support the continued expansion of Rust and address key areas for development across the Rust ecosystem.

 ### &nbsp;